 1.)
-Project Characteristics (Maximum 80 Points)
+Project Characteristics (Maximum 73 Points)

 - (i.)
 Type of Construction (Maximum 33 Points) - (a.)
 A maximum of 25 points will be given to projects which provide extra unit/project amenities.
 Refer to the application for distinction between an extra amenity and a required amenity.
+Only the amenities listed below will be eligible for points.

-Points will be awarded for providing the following amenities.
+4 Points will be given for each of the following amenities: